-What is Natural Resource Management?
+What is Natural Resource Management (NRM)?

-The term natural resources refers to a broad spectrum of environmental assets including:
+The term ‘natural resources’ refers to a broad spectrum of environmental assets including:

 air